michaelsinghurse/sales-tax-search/README.md

 This poses a security problem as anyone who is motivated can look at the HTML of your page and steal the key.
 In addition, if you have the key embedded in your markup, it will show up on GitHub.
-I did this initially and received security warnings from GitHub, and so knew I need to change something.
+I did this initially and received security warnings from GitHub, and so I knew I needed to change something.

-I took a few steps to try to mitigate the liklihood of my key being stolen and the damage that might occur if it were.
+I took a few steps to mitigate the liklihood of my key being stolen and the damage that might occur if it were.

-First, rather than have the key typed in the HTML, I put it in an environment variable and have the view engine insert it when the page is sent by the server.
+First, rather than storing the key in the HTML file, I put it in an environment variable and have the view engine insert it when the page is sent by the server.
 Someone can still access the HTML if they are viewing the web site, but at least it's not sitting there in the markup in my public repo.

 Second, I set restrictions on the key through the Google Console.
-I restricted the key to only specific hosts, and so unless the request is coming from one of the two or three websites I specify, it will be rejected.
+I restricted the key to only specific hosts, and so unless the request is coming from one of the two or three websites I specify, the request will be rejected.

 Third, I created a separate key for the Geocoding API.
 As I said above, I use the Geocoding API on the server-side only, and so this key doesn't come with the